UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 #### DPU device tree definition
 In addition to loading the DPU kernel driver, it is also needed to define the details of the DPU instantiation in the device tree content.

-According to the [Zynq DPU v3.2 Product Guide, page 43](https://www.xilinx.com/support/documentation/ip_documentation/dpu/v3_2/pg338-dpu.pdf), the DPU device needs to be configured correctly under the PetaLinux device tree so that the DPU driver can work properly.
-Create a new node for the DPU and place it as the child node of “amba” in the device tree `system-user.dtsi`, which is located under `<plnx-proj-root>/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi`.
+According to the [DPU for Convolutional Neural Network v3.0, DPU IP Product Guide, page 41](https://japan.xilinx.com/support/documentation/ip_documentation/dpu/v3_0/pg338-dpu.pdf), the DPU device needs to be configured correctly under the PetaLinux device tree so that the DPU driver can work properly.
+Create a new node for the DPU, in a new file called `dpu.dtsi`, and place it as the child node of “amba”, in the directory `<plnx_proj_directory>/project-spec/meta-user/recipes-bsp/device-tree/files/`.
 The parameters to the DPU and Softmax node are listed and described in the following table, which is *table 15* of the DPU product guide.

 ![alt text](https://raw.githubusercontent.com/UviDTE-FPSoC/vitis-dnn/master/ZedBoard_DNNs/GuideImages/DPU_DeviceTreeConfig_Table1.png)